ccantarero91/depop_fp_talk/modules/talk/slides/pbt.md

 Note:
-- In Scala 3 is easier
+- In Scala 3 it's easier
-- There are also libreries to deal with this called `newtype`
+- There are also libraries to deal with this called `newtype`